Romaero: Post-Cold War

 During the 1990s, the company, recently rebranded as Romaero, became heavily engaged in the maintenance, repair and overhaul (MRO) sector, performing such work for numerous European operators across a large number of commercial aircraft.
 It also formed agreements with various international manufacturers as a subcontractor, undertaking subassembly and manufacturing work for companies such as Bombardier Aviation for the CL-415 flying boat as well as Boeing's 737 and 757 airliners.
 Romaero continued its long-term relationship with the Britten-Norman company as well.

-During early 1999, it was announced that the company was to be acquired by Britten-Norman from the Romanian government in exchange for $80.5 million.
+In early 1999, it was announced that the company was to be acquired by Britten-Norman from the Romanian government in exchange for $80.5 million.
 At the time, Britten-Norman also announced plans to invest substantial sums in the firm's manufacturing facilities at Băneasa Airport, including in its design and MRO capabilities.
 However, the acquisition was later abandoned following a dispute over the deal's cost.
 During 2000, Romaero became the first aerospace company in Romania to receive JAR-145 approval from the Joint Aviation Authorities, enhancing its standing as a provider of MRO services.

 Throughout the 2000s, Romaero continued to seek out participation in Western European aircraft manufacturing programs.
 In 2003, a deal with BAE Systems was announced for Romaero to build cargo conversion kits for the British Aerospace ATP short-haul airliner; the first example was completed during the following year.
 During 2006, a long-term agreement was signed with Saab AB and the firm concerning the manufacture of subassemblies and components; Saab referred to the deal as a strategic alliance.
 That same year, it was announced that Romaero would be performing manufacturing work on the ATR 42 and ATR 72 regional aircraft in favour of prior arrangements based in Naples; the transfer was viewed as only the first step towards work on further projects undertaken by Alenia Aeronautica, such as the Alenia C-27J Spartan.

 In 2003, Romaero became the American Lockheed Martin aircraft factory service center for C-130 Hercules aircraft repairs.
+Following Romania's purchase of Patriot missile systems, a memorandum was signed in 2019 between Raytheon and Romaero for the production of component parts and mechanical subassemblies for the system.
+Currently, Romaero produces components for the AN/MPQ-65 radar.

+Due to financial problems and various other reasons, Romaero was forced to file for insolvency in January 2024.
+In June of the same year, the debt accumulated by the state-owned company was transferred to the State Assets Administration Authority (AAAS) with the goal of attracting new investors.
+As part of the restructuring plan of the company, Romaero signed a Memorandum of Understanding with the Polish company WZL-2 from Bydgoszcz for the maintenance of the new C-130 aircraft received by the Romanian Air Force.
+A further collaboration with Aeroplex Central Europe from Hungary was started for the maintenance and repair of civil aircraft.